abriljordan/ajcasinillo/content/post/ruby-gui-crud-app/index.md

 ---
 title: Ruby GUI CRUD App
-description: Ruby GUI CRUD App using gtk3
+description: This code was inspired by a generic Ruby/GTK and SQLite CRUD example.
 date: 2024-09-30 00:00:00+0000
 categories:
     - Ruby